 Research seems to show that children do best in a happy, healthy, two-parent home.
 That means the children do better if their parents live together and have a happy and healthy relationship than in a single-parent household.
 But note this requires a home that is happy and healthy.
 It will show if there is abuse in the home or if the parents are unhappy being together.
 No matter what you try to hide for the children's sake, you won't be able to hide everything.

 Children are perceptive.
 They notice the little looks or comments.
 They recognize the signs of parents who aren't completely happy with their relationship, but, just like you, they keep quiet.
 This type of stress and strain can hurt them over the long term.
 It can affect their school life, relationships with friends, relationships with parents, and even their mental state, all of which could fall under the effects of divorce.
 Because they know that something is wrong in their household, it interferes with every aspect of their lives more and more as time goes on.

 When the parents cannot live together in a happy and healthy relationship, it's better for them to separate than stay together.
 Research shows that children with two parents who are happy but don't live in the same household do better than children with two parents who live together but aren't happy.
 If you want to do something for your children and make things easier and better for them, you should do what will help them best.
 If you can't be happy in your relationship, leaving is what's best.

 Going Through Divorce

-Your children love both of you and nothing will make divorce harder on them than being in the middle of a huge battle between you both.
-If they feel like their parents are going to each,go their separate ways but everything goes through civilly,and they feel loved and cared for it's going to be much easier for them.
-If they feel like their parents hate each other entirely and never stop fighting and keep pulling them into the middle of things it's going to make things a whole lot harder for them.
+Your children love both of you, and nothing will make divorce harder on them than being in the middle of a battle between you both.
+It will be much easier for them if they feel like their parents will go their separate ways civilly and they feel loved and cared for.
+If they feel like their parents hate each other and never stop fighting and keep pulling them into the middle of things, it will make things a lot harder for them.

 Get Some Help